Maratha Empire

 The Maratha Empire, (Note: (/m@'ra:t@/ muh-RAH-ta; /mr/)) also referred to as the Maratha Confederacy, was an early modern polity in the Indian subcontinent.
-It comprised the realms of the Peshwa and four major independent Maratha states under the nominal leadership of the former.
+For most of its existence, it comprised the realms of the Peshwa and four major independent Maratha states under the nominal leadership of the former and nominal loyalty to the Chhatrapatis who were successors of Shivaji.

-The Marathas were a Marathi-speaking peasantry group from the western Deccan Plateau (present-day Maharashtra) that rose to prominence under leadership of Shivaji (17th century), who revolted against the Bijapur Sultanate and the Mughal Empire for establishing "Hindavi Swarajya" (lit. 'self-rule of Hindus').
+The Marathas were a Marathi-speaking warrior group from the western Deccan Plateau (present-day Maharashtra) that rose to prominence under leadership of Shivaji (17th century), who revolted against the Bijapur Sultanate and the Mughal Empire for establishing "Hindavi Swarajya" (lit. 'self-rule of Hindus').
 The religious attitude of Emperor Aurangzeb estranged non-Muslims, and the Maratha insurgency came at a great cost for his men and treasury.
 The Maratha government also included warriors, administrators, and other nobles from other Marathi groups.
 Shivaji's monarchy, referred to as the Maratha Kingdom, expanded into a large realm in the 18th century under the leadership of Peshwa Bajirao I. Marathas from the time of Shahu I recognised the Mughal emperor as their nominal suzerain, similar to other contemporary Indian entities, though in practice, Mughal politics were largely controlled by the Marathas between 1737 and 1803.
 (Note: The Peshwa between 1737 and 1761 and the Scindias between 1771 and 1803) (Note: "a formidable confederacy was formed by Maratha diplomats during the first Maratha war.........the Peshwa was made Vakil-i-mutlak and Mahadaji Scindhia deputy Vakil-i-mutlak and the real control of Delhi passed into the hands of Mahadaji Scindhia") (Note: Bajirao succeeded his father as the Peshwa.
 His sons, grandsons, and great-grandson succeeded him.
 They were Chitpavan Brahmins.)